 6. Try adding a few new ingredients to your grocery cart

-Bourdain talks frequently about keeping things simple.
-But as Spoon University notes, there are a few ingredients Bourdain recommends over and over again to home cooks who want to make better food.
+Bourdain talked frequently about keeping things simple.
+But as Spoon University notes, there are a few ingredients Bourdain recommended over and over again to home cooks who want to make better food.
 Try adding shallots to your French dishes.
 Use butter — not margarine — to improve the flavor of your sauces.
 Roast your garlic in the oven to improve your bread or soup.
 Make and use chicken stock.
 Add parsley to your dishes, and while you’re at it, start using fresh herbs in as many of your dishes as you can.